Get 15% Welcome Bonus on your first deposit.

 Strategy 3: Reversal Trading at Key Levels

 The S&P 500 respects levels like a rule-following student.
+Some levels get reactions almost every time:

 • Previous Day High / Low